Skip to main content

 Legislative Building Authority, additional powers regarding control and title to parking areas, streets, issuance of bonds, connection to Capitol, entering into agreements, employment of personnel, Secs.
 29-2-203, 29-2-204 added; Secs.
 29-2-200, 29-2-201 am'd.; Sec.
 29-1-19.1 repealed

-This bill would authorize the Legislative Building Authority to extend and connect with the State Capitol any building used for functions of the Legislature, with such connection permitting ingress and egress between the buildings.
+• Authorizes the Legislative Building Authority to extend and connect any building used for Legislative functions to the State Capitol, allowing full ingress and egress between connected buildings.

-This bill would authorize the Legislative Building Authority to enter into contracts, transactions, statements of understanding, and other agreements with the State of Alabama or the Retirement Systems of Alabama, or both.
+• Allows the Legislative Building Authority to enter into contracts, transactions, statements of understanding, and other agreements with the State of Alabama or the Retirement Systems of Alabama, or both; and to specify a quorum for the Authority.

-This bill would transfer title and control of the parking lot to the rear of the State Capitol and between the Alabama State House and the Folsom Building to the Legislative Building Authority in fee simple absolute.
+• Transfers title and control of parking lots behind the State Capitol and between the State House and the Folsom Building to the Legislative Building Authority in fee simple absolute.

 Subjects